matloff/omsi/README.md

 Starting the server
 </h3>

+I usually run the server on a machine in our student computer lab, but it can also be run on the instructor's laptop computer.
+(See "Tips" below.)

 At the start of the exam period (not before), start the server from a terminal window by issuing the command